Tamanna Motahar, PhD

-I am a PhD candidate, working with Prof. Jason Wiese in Personal Data and Empowerment Lab (PeDEL) of Kahlert School of Computing at the University of Utah.
+I earned my PhD from the Personal Data and Empowerment Lab (PeDEL) of Kahlert School of Computing at the University of Utah, where I worked with Prof. Jason Wiese.

-My research interest sits broadly at the intersection of Human Computer Interaction (HCI)Accessibility and Personal Informatics.
-Through a user-centric approach, my research aims to understand how Personal Informatics can better help individuals with severe motor disabilities; particularly those who have sustained spinal cord injuries and use powered wheelchairs for mobility.
+My research interest sits broadly at the intersection of Human Computer Interaction (HCI), and Accessibility.
+Through a user-centric approach, my research aims to understand how assistive technology can better help individuals with severe motor disabilities; particularly those who use powered wheelchairs for mobility.
 To support users with such complex disabilities, my research objective incorporates a User-Centered Design (UCD) approach, involving individuals with disabilities in the technology design process, comprehending their distinct needs, challenges, and preferences.
-My works are published in top-tier HCI venues, including CHI and IMWUT .
+My works are published in top-tier HCI venues, including CHI, IMWUT, ASSETS, and DIS .

 I adopted the critical realism perspectives of disability, and employ a variety of HCI methods, including co-design, storyboards, interviews, and content analysis—both qualitative and quantitative approaches—to address my research.
 Additionally, I incorporate methodological accommodations suitable for participants with diverse disabilities and comorbidities.
 As a computer scientist, my research delves into the computational aspects, such as interaction modalities, data-tracking processes, sensor-design functionalities, and social and contextual aspects of data, to enhance technological tools for the target users.